Last year's results are still available

 Three cars were off-course on leg #6 because they forgot that an “onto” instruction is not cancelled until the execution of the first action of the next numbered instruction.

-therefore shouldn’t have seen it.
-Whoops!!!
-25 points.
 Leg #7 was filled with straight-ahead and

 onto traps.
 Rallyists who were really lost could open a sealed envelope and